-Greencastle (TSXV “VGN”) has a strong balance sheet with ~$6,000,000 cash and marketable securites.
+Greencastle has a strong balance sheet and a very lean corporate structure.
 Greencastle owns 100% interests in two gold exploration projects in Nevada, USA and a controlling interest in Deveron UAS Corp.
 Canada’s leading precision ag/data company.
 Deveron common shares trade on the CSE under the symbol DVR.
 Find out more about Deveron at: www.deveronuas.com

 Jewel Ridge Data Review Generates New Targets in Nevada